abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

     These classes are declared in the header :file:`constraint_solver/constraint_solveri.h`.

+    ..  only:: html

         The ``PathOperator`` class is itself the base class of several other path specialized LSN Operators.
+We will review them in subsection :ref:`local_search_pathoperators`.

+    ..  raw:: latex

-We will review them in section XXX.
+        The \code{PathOperator} class is itself the base class of several other path specialized LSN Operators.
+We will review them in subsection~\ref{manual/tsp/two_phases_approaches:local-search-pathoperators}.\\~\\

     ``IntVarLocalSearchOperator`` is a specialization of ``LocalSearchOperator`` built for an array of ``IntVar``\s while ``SequenceVarLocalSearchOperator`` is a specialization of ``LocalSearchOperator`` built for an array of ``SequenceVar``\s.